The HyperTexts

 of my favorite versions is a somewhat darker version by an unknown singer,

-Josh Krajcik, which you can find on YouTube.
+Josh Krajcik, which can be found on YouTube.

 I think the two songs above go well together, and tie for my best sad, dark,